Welcome to our new website!

 Lather, Patti (1988).
 Feminist perspectives on empowering research methodologies.
 Women’s Studies International Forum, 11(6), p.569-581.

 Lather, Patti (1991).
 Getting smart: Feminist research and pedagogy within/in the postmodern.
-Routledge,
+Routledge.

 Lenette, Caroline (2022).
 What of gender equality?
-Feminist participatory action research and gender research: Ethics and decolonization. pp.98–137.
+Feminist participatory action research and gender research: Ethics and decolonization. pp. 98–137.
 Oxford Press.

 Lennie, June, Caroline Hatcher, and Wendy Morgan.
 (2003), Feminist discourses of (dis) empowerment in an action research project involving rural women and communication technologies.
 Action Research 1, no. 1: 57-80.